Dealing with a Qualified Real Estate Agent

 A good faith deposit is required with the purchase offer submitted by the real estate agent.
 To avoid proceedings and costs, you should have a U.S. check in hand to submit the good faith deposit.
-Usually a deposit between $2,500 and $5,000 may be required.
+Usually 1% of the purchase price is required.
 The check must be made out to a title agent or attorney, with the mention "escrow account".

 When submitting your purchase offer, the real estate agent will include a proof of funds notice or a financing prequalification from Desjardins Bank.

 Clauses should be included concerning an inspection, receipt of the association's regulations, financing acceptance if applicable.

 Whether you are buying a single family home, a townhouse or a condo, we recommend that you always have an inspection carried out on your future purchase.
 The real estate agent who represents you will recommend a trustworthy inspector he works with to ensure the good condition of your future purchase.
 Among other things, the inspector will check for termites or Chinese dry wall, the roof, the performance of the air conditioner, the water heater, etc. Based on the result, a negotiation could take place with the seller concerning any repairs required.